Protecting and improving water, soil, and other natural resources

 GSCD 2025 Scholarship

 This year, the District will be giving away two $1000 scholarships to local students who are pursuing a degree in Forestry, Agriculture or Large Animal Medicine for the fall 2025 semester.
-Previous winners may apply
+Thank you to everyone who applied.
+A decision is forthcoming.

 District Board of Supervisors Meetings